Short Meditations on Topics of a Spiritual Nature

 The assertion of many spiritual systems, all utterly unproven by anyone, is that reality itself is a "mental" construct (as mental as you like really).

 I find this assertion in Christianity in the myth (a word which of itself says nothing about the truth or otherwise of the events portrayed) of Moses meeting God in the burning bush, the fire that burns but does not consume.
 Asking the name of God (of course a real name conveys true nature - fundamental to several magickal systems incidentally) he gets back the answer "I am".
 YHVH.
-Christianity puts "being" at the heart of reality, the foundation and source of life.
+"Being" is at the heart of reality, the foundation and source of life.

 I often find in geeks (the worlds of software engineering and computer science where I partially abide) minds and hearts that are open to interesting ideas and willing to explore new ways of thinking.
 However they generally think that all that Jesus stuff is bullshit and I'm odd (well, odder I guess) for giving it any time at all.